SuleymanDemirelKazakhstan/final-project-team-10/README.md

 - The qualities of convertion must be good
 - The application must have feedback part
 - The application must be hosted on services with good GPU qualities
-- The application must use Stripe for payment processing
 - The application must convert black-white to photos to colorized
 - The application must be responsive (work well and look good on all screen sizes)
 - The application must be able to support 100 simultaneous users